-Public holidays do not appear in your entitlement summary, this is because public holiday entitlements don't need to be set up for full-time users; for example, you are awarded 8 days for public holidays and are presumed to work for all 8 of them.
+Public holidays do not typically appear in your entitlement summary for Full Time employees, this is because public holiday entitlements don't need to be set up for full-time users; for example, you are awarded 8 days for public holidays and are presumed to be eligible for all 8 of them.

 This example assumes 8 public holidays are assigned to the rota (Public Holidays in England in 2021: 5 Mondays, 2 Fridays and 1 Tuesday)